mlsmithjr/transcoder/README.md

 to configure - pytranscoder will detect it was invoked from Sonarr and act accordingly.
 No parameters are required.

 #### Process Flow
+High-level steps the script takes to process your media.

 - Determine list of input files to transcode
-    - If a profile is given (-p) make that the starting default to use for all subsequent media.
+    - If a profile is given (-p) make that the starting default
     - If a list file is given, read list of media files from that file.
     - If media files are given on the command line, add those to the list, observing any -p profile overrides along the way.
 - Check concurrency value and allocate additional threads, if applicable.